bio-tools/biotoolsSchema/README.md

 biotoolsXSD is used by the Tools & Data Services Registry (https://elixir-registry.cbs.dtu.dk/).

 # Motivation
 Bioinformaticians routinely use a large and diverse set of tools and data, and demand powerful and convenient means to organise, find, understand, compare, select, use and connect the available resources.
 These tasks rely on consistent, machine-understandable resource descriptions.
-The urgent need - filled by biotoolsXSD - is for an information model that puts the description of a broad range of resources  on a consistent syntactic basis.
+The need - filled by biotoolsXSD - is for an information model that puts the description of a broad range of resources  on a consistent syntactic basis.

 # Applications
 biotoolsXSD is applicable to diverse bioinformatics software and interface types, including:
-* Databases
+* Databases including repositories, datasets, registries etc.
 * **Tools**	including downloadable pacakages which you install, configure and run yourself
-* Services available on the Web
+* **Services** available for immediate use, e.g. on the Web
-* Workflows
+* **Workflows** definitions that may involve multiple databases, tools and services
-* Platforms, e.g. suites, workbenches, workflow systems, frameworks etc.
+* **Platforms** including suites, workbenches, workflow systems, frameworks etc.
-* Containers, e.g.
-*
-* Libraries
-*
-* Virtual machines
+* **Containers** which provide data and services in a portable envionment, e.g. VMs and Docker.
+* **Libraries** of code for building tools, including widgets, plug-ins, toolkits etc.
 * Command line interfaces
+* Web User interfaces
 * Desktop GUIs
 * SOAP Web Services
-* REST APIs
+* HTTP Web Services including simple URL, RESTful APIs etc.
-* Web User Interfaces
-* Functional URLs

 # Documentation and website